knahsirV/knahsirV/README.md

 *   ✉️  You can contact me at [vrishank@utexas.edu](mailto:vrishank@utexas.edu)
 *   🧠  I'm learning Solidity and smart contracts
 *   🤝  I'm open to collaborating on anything!
 Shoot me an idea and I'm happy to discuss it further
 *   ⚡  I'm a Marvel and DC fanatic!
-Go ahead and give me your most controversial opinion about it :)
+Go ahead and give me your most controversial opinion about them :)

 ### Skills
 <p align="left">